ger01d/kinematic-model-opencat/README.md

-# Inverse Kinematic Model of OpenCat
+# Inverse Kinematic Model OpenCat

 This is an inverse kinematic model and gait generator for the OpenCat project based on the IKPY library.